flybywiresim/fdr-analysis/support/_HOWTO_README.md

 If you already have a CSV file you can directly choose this into the CSV File chooser and analyse it.

+**WARNING:**

+Some graphs are only working with the latest version (v17+) of the fdr format.
+If the app crashes when using it on older version (e.g. Stable uses v10) then the required data for this graph is not available in this fdr version.

 ## FDR Files in WORK Folder

 FDR data files are stored in the aircraft's work folder.